Doctorate in Clinical Psychology (DClinPsy)

 Our three-year Doctorate in Clinical Psychology training programme is based in Hatfield at the University of Hertfordshire.
 It is a 20-minute train journey from Hatfield to Kings Cross Station, London and covers the rural and urban geographical areas of Hertfordshire, Bedfordshire and Essex.

 We are a relatively small programme, currently consisting of 15 NHS training places and two self-funded places per cohort.
 This allows us to put our trainees at the heart of the course.
 We are a friendly and supportive staff team, which we feel is integral to creating a collaborative and collegiate learning environment.
 This is important for assisting trainees through what can be a challenging experience at times but also, we believe, in facilitating trainees to become unique and highly competent Clinical Psychologists, where personal values and social and cultural background can be integrated with professional development.
-Post qualification, our graduates go on to provide high quality services and leadership within the NHS.
+Post qualification, our graduates go on to provide high quality services and leadership within the NHS and beyond.

 Placements are planned across the three years to meet individual training needs and preferences, while preparing trainees for the needs of the NHS workforce.
 We have a variety of local specialist placements in terms of clinical group (such as paediatric, health, older adults, eating disorders, psychosis) and therapeutic orientation (CBT, systemic, psychodynamic, CAT and neuropsychology).